maersta/lazyb0y/README.md

 Super simple bash script used to generate quick commands for various web penetration tools

-Probably the worst code you've seen but hey, if it works..
+Probably the worst code you've ever seen but hey, if it works..

+Made for use with Kali/Parrot OS

-SETUP
+- SETUP

 1. sudo git clone https://github.com/maersta/lazyb0y.git
 2. cd lazyb0y/